lukeholman/genderGapCode/README.md

 # genderGapCode
-Code used to extract and analyse gender data from PubMed and arXiv for a forthcoming paper by Luke Holman, Devi Stuart-Fox, and Cindy Hauser.
+Code used to extract and analyse gender data from PubMed and arXiv for a 2018 _PLoS Biology_ paper by Luke Holman, Devi Stuart-Fox, and Cindy Hauser.

 See https://lukeholman.github.io/genderGap/ for a web app that lets you explore the data set from that paper, and see https://github.com/lukeholman/genderGap for the Javascript code and .json data used by the web app.

-#### A note about the data
+#### A note about the data and code
-The code relies heavily on a SQLite database that was created from the PubMed XML files using the script **Processing the Pubmed XML files into useable data.R**, and analysed in detail in **Plots and analyses.R**.
-This database is around 2.5GB and so it is not archived here.
-For this reason, I have made a summary of the gender data split by country, journal, year, and authorship position, called **Author counts for journal country and position.csv.zip**.
+The code relies heavily on a SQLite3 database that was created from the PubMed XML files using the script **Processing the Pubmed XML files into useable data.R**, and analysed in detail in **Plots and analyses.R**.
+This database is around 2.5GB and so it is not archived on Github.
+Intead, you can get it at the Open Science Framework at https://osf.io/bt9ya/files/.
+My R code retrieves information from the database using the dplyr and dbplyr R packages; here is a guide to getting started accessing databases using R: https://cran.r-project.org/web/packages/dbplyr/vignettes/dbplyr.html.

+For people who prefer to work with data in a spreadsheet, I have also made a summary of the gender data split by country, journal, year, and authorship position, called **Author counts for journal country and position.csv.zip**.
 This file is comprehensive enough to facilitate many of the analyses you might wish to do.
-However, it saves on disk space by discarding information such as the ordering of genders and countries on each of ~10m papers, the precise publication date of each paper, the DOIs and titles of the papers, etc. I can supply the SQLite database upon request, or you can try to re-create it using the up-to-date version of PubMed plus code from **script to download a local copy of Medline.R** and **Processing the Pubmed XML files into useable data.R**.
+However, in order to keep the file size manageable, this spreadsheet discards some of the information that you could get from the database.
+This includes the orders of authors' genders and countries of affiliation, the precise publication date of every paper, the PMIDs, DOIs and titles of each paper, etc.

+If you'd like to update the PubMed data (which is current up to August 2016), I suggest you download a local copy of PubMed using the script **script to download a local copy of Medline.R** (note that it will be over 20GB), and then work through the R script **Processing the Pubmed XML files into useable data.R** to extract useful information from PubMed's XML files.
+You can also look into the R package ``RISmed``, which can be used to search PubMed from R. This latter option is definitely preferable for smaller studies focused on a particular subset of the literature, but it is not a good way to access the entirety of PubMed, which is why I downloaded a local copy to work with.

 ### Description of each file